 Like many of his students and fellow scientists in the latter part of the 19th century, Agassiz’s son, Alexander, embraced the new evolutionary theories as presented in Darwin’s Origins of a Species.
 Still, Alexander was determined to build upon his father’s ambitions for the MCZ.
 He graduated from Harvard College in 1855 where he earned degrees in natural history and engineering.
 While maintaining his studies in natural history, particularly ichthyology, Alexander pursued opportunities in the mining industry.
 His ventures proved to be financially profitable, and Alexander donated much of his fortune to the MCZ for teaching tools and additions and renovations to the MCZ original building, including an extension to house Harvard’s collections from botany, geology, anatomy, and physiology as well as zoology.
 Alexander’s connection to the MCZ lasted for the last 50 years of his life, serving as curator and director until his death in 1910.

 Throughout the advancement and acceptance of organic evolution theories and the ensuing debates over the foundations of classification at the turn of the century, the Museum endured many physical and philosophical transformations.
 However under the leadership of the MCZ directors, faculty and curators, the MCZ has remained an institution devoted to the advancement of evolutionary biology and biodiversity science, as well as to the preservation, order and use of its collection and archives.

-For more information regarding the history of the Museum of Comparative Zoology, the MCZ Ernst Mayr Library has posted an excellent suggested reading list of books, reports and newsletters.
+For more information regarding the history of the Museum of Comparative Zoology, see the MCZ Ernst Mayr Library website.